 The beginnings of individualism and cosmopolitanism are basically the same: to obtain objective knowledge of universal, unchanging nature, one must liberate one’s mind from the realm of opinion or custom, which are inherently social, meaning that they are shared by a whole community.
 One must, in an important sense, cease to be a citizen of one’s homeland, for a citizen believes that the traditions of his homeland are authoritative.
 But if the philosopher is not a citizen of Athens or England, what is his homeland?
 When Diogenes the Cynic, who was born in Sinope, was asked the name of his hometown—his polis—he did not say that he was a citizen of Sinope, but a citizen of the world.
 The cosmos was his polis, from which we get the word cosmopolitan.
 To say that one is a cosmopolitan is to say that one is an emancipated individual who lives by reason in accordance with nature, which is universal and unchanging.

 How does cosmopolitan and individualist man become technological man?
 The common root of all three is the use of reason, emancipated from social prejudice, to gain knowledge of nature.
 Once the cosmopolitan individual decides to take his bearings from reason and nature rather than custom and convention, he looks within and finds his natural human desires for food, comfort, security, etc. Then he looks around nature with unblinkered eyes for ways to satisfy himself.
-Having discarded any merely social conventions that might prevent him from gratifying his wishes at the expense of nature, scientific and technological progress was up and running.
+Having discarded any merely social conventions, he has no impediments to gratifying his wishes at the expense of nature.
+Scientific and technological progress was up and running.

 Two other attitudes allied with the quest for objective knowledge feed into technological progress.

-First, just as the philosopher looks below the crust of opinion to get to the truth of nature, the scientist looks below the surface of nature—and the myriad of natural kinds—to find a few simple underlying laws of nature, which allow him to better understand and transform nature according to our will.
+First, just as the philosopher looks below the crust of opinion to get to the truth of nature, the scientist looks below the surface of nature—and the myriad natural kinds—to find a few simple underlying natural laws that allow him to better understand and transform nature according to his will.
 Thus to the scientist, the natural world we see around us looks more and more provisional.
-It looks more and more like a stockpile of resources for human projects.
+It looks increasingly like a stockpile of resources for human projects.